tock/tock/boards/nrf51dk/README.md

 ### Programming with JTAG (recommended)

 The nRF51DK, a Segger JTAG chip is included on the board.
-A USB connection to a computer allows code to be uploaded to the board.
+Connecting the board to your computer over USB allows you to program (and debug) Tock with JTAG.

 To program the Tock kernel onto the nRF51 DK, run: